ChenxingWang93/CSharp_Notes/1.Contents/README.md

 The solution 🔨🔨🔨
-the keyword `async` and `await` in C# is to enable you to define and call methods that can run asynchronously.
+the keyword `async` and `await` in C# is to enable you to define and call methods that can run asynchronously. you dont have to concern with specifying continuations or scheduling code to run on _Dispatcher_ objects to ensure that data is manipulated on the correct thread.

 async:
+does ✔️:
+does not ❌:

 await:
+does ✔️:
+does not ❌:

 ##### the _slowMethod_ method implemented as an asynchronous method with the _async_ modifier and _await_ operators
 > ```C#